-The étier is the boundary between the municipalities of La Baule, Pouliguen, but only at the origin, pouliguennaise bank was arranged.
+The edifice serves as a boundary between the towns of La Baule and Pouliguen, but originally, the Pouliguennaise bank was built.

-Once lined with beautiful house, the oldest dating back to the 16th century, the port has changed.
-The constructions of contemporary granite of the great era of the salt trade have mostly given way, or to such seaside villas or of modern buildings from the 1960s.
+Formerly lined with beautiful houses whose oldest dates back to the 16th century, the port has evolved.
+The contemporary granite constructions of the great era of the Loire Atlantique salt trade have for the most part given way, either to beach-type villas or to modern buildings from the 1960s.

-Today in Pouliguen, boating has replaced the traditional activities like the salt trade or fishing.
+Today at Pouliguen, yachting has replaced traditional activities such as salt trading or fishing.

-Today there are about 700 places on the pontoon boating and less than ten fishing boats.
+Today, there are about 700 berths on boating pontoons and fewer than 10 fishing boats.

-Visit the chapel of Penchâteau, chapel called St. Anne, is actually dedicated to Saint Julien.
-It is listed on the inventory of historical monuments such as the 15th century chapel.
+Visit the chapel of Penchâteau, said chapel Sainte Anne, is actually dedicated to Saint Julien.
+It is listed in the inventory of historical monuments as a chapel of the 15th century.

-Outside, note the southwest gate of the 15th century and the Gothic flamboyant mullioned window.
+Outside, note the south-west portal of the 15th century and the ogival window with flamboyant mullions.

-Inside, beautiful wood frame of the 15th century, interesting statues of the 16th, 17th and 18th century polychrome wood or stone and votive 18th century.
-The side chapel is adorned with a flamboyant Gothic rose window.
+Inside, a beautiful wooden frame of the 15th century, interesting statues of the 16th, 17th and 18th centuries in stone or polychrome wood and ex-voto of the 18th century.
+The side chapel is adorned with a flamboyant Gothic rosette.